 Skip to contents

-Extract a relative biomass/abundance index or a center of gravity
+Extract a relative biomass/abundance index, center of gravity, or effective area occupied

 Usage